 Along the shores of Lake Iseo, there are suggestive towns where you can walk quietly and relax, taste some specialties, enjoy the view, and get lost in the ancient alleys.

-Monte Isola is certainly not to be missed among what to see on Lake Iseo.
-This looks like one of the largest inhabited lake islands in all of Europe.
-This is located on Lake Iseo and as the name suggests, it is configured just like a mountain rising above an island.
+Monte Isola is not to be missed among what to see on Lake Iseo.
+This looks like one of Europe’s largest inhabited lake islands.
+This is located on Lake Iseo, and as the name suggests, it is configured just like a mountain rising above an island.

 Sanctuary of the Madonna della Ceriola

-Between Lake Iseo and Val Calepio, in the province of Bergamo, there is also a very lively and trendy town, with a very long lakefront and many shops: Sarnico.
-Here it is possible to admire a characteristic historical center, known with the name of “Contrada”, with several Art Nouveau villas, the fifteenth-century Church of San Paolo and the Gianni Bellini Art Gallery.
+Between Lake Iseo and Val Calepio, in the province of Bergamo, there is also a very lively and trendy town, with a long lakefront and many shops: Sarnico.
+Here it is possible to admire a characteristic historical center known as “Contrada,” with several Art Nouveau villas, the fifteenth-century Church of San Paolo, and the Gianni Bellini Art Gallery.

-The Ceratello-Bossico walk is one of the most suggestive on Lake Iseo among hills and cultivated fields.
+The Ceratello-Bossico walk is among the most suggestive on Lake Iseo, among hills and cultivated fields.
 Park your car in the town of Ceratello and continue towards Bossico, a town located on a panoramic plateau.
 Here you can admire a series of historic villas bearing the names of the 7 hills of Rome, built by the upper middle class of the area in honor of the capital.

 Sebino Peat Bogs

 Also worth visiting are the Sebino peat bogs, a small paradise south of Lake Iseo.
 They are a protected area of great naturalistic interest where you can find numerous species of birds and plants, pools of water covered with water lilies, paths immersed in the typical marsh flora, lagoons, and cultivated fields.